AgnesMachau/Auto-lib-dataset-analysis-Project/README.md

 ## Description

-{ This project aims at helping an electric car sharing service company process stations' data and understand electric car usage over time and eventually solve the research problem which is; }
+*{This project aims at helping an electric car sharing service company process stations' data and understand electric car usage over time and eventually solve the research problem which is; }

-     { Identify the most popular hour of the day for picking up a shared electric car (Bluecar) in the city of Paris over the month of April 2018. }
+     *{Identify the most popular hour of the day for picking up a shared electric car (Bluecar) in the city of Paris over the month of April 2018. }

 ## Set Up Requirement